Athens County Court Records

 • Certain domestic violence and protective order records

-Any person may file a motion with the court requesting that access to a specific court record be limited.
-The court will evaluate whether sufficient justification exists to override the general presumption of openness.
-When access is restricted, courts must use the least restrictive means available.
+Anyone can file a motion asking the court to limit access to a specific record.
+The court then weighs whether there's enough justification to override the general presumption that records stay open.
+When it does restrict access, the court has to use the least restrictive means available.

 Athens County Criminal Court Records

-Felony criminal matters are heard by the Athens County Court of Common Pleas, while misdemeanor offenses, traffic violations, and criminal arraignments are handled by Athens County Municipal Court.
-Case records from both courts are searchable online through Courtview and the Municipal Court portal, respectively.
+Felony cases go to the Athens County Court of Common Pleas, while misdemeanors, traffic violations, and criminal arraignments are handled by the Athens County Municipal Court.
+You can search records from both courts online, through Courtview and the Municipal Court portal respectively.

-For law enforcement–generated criminal records, the Athens County Sheriff’s Office is the primary custodian and processes public records requests under Ohio’s public records law.
-The Records Division is open Monday through Friday, 8:00 a.m. to 4:00 p.m., excluding holidays.
-Requests may be submitted in person, by phone, by mail, by fax, or by email:
+For criminal records generated by law enforcement, the Athens County Sheriff's Office is the main office to contact, and it processes public records requests under Ohio's public records law.
+Its Records Division is open Monday through Friday, 8:00 a.m. to 4:00 p.m., excluding holidays.
+You can submit a request in person, by phone, by mail, by fax, or by email:

 Athens County Sheriff's Office